ec-europa/europa-component-library/src/website/src/pages/ec/components/media/gallery/docs/usage.md

 title: Usage
 order: 1
 ---
-A media gallery is a collection of images, videos or audio files that allows a user to browse media related to the page content.
-The media gallery can include multiple formats.

-## Do's

-- always include thumbnails
-- always include ALT tag
+The Gallery component presents a curated collection of media items - images, videos, and audio files - in a scannable format that does not overwhelm the page.
+The Gallery gives users a lightweight overview of available media through thumbnails and exposes full content through an overlay interaction.
+The component supports a range of display options - different layout templates control how items are arranged and whether/which specific items receive visual prominence.

+### **Do's**

+- provide thumbnails for every item in the Gallery, make sure each thumbnail accurately represents the file's content
-- write captions that are short, distinct and indicative and communicate the subject of the media content that is linked
+- write descriptive, concise captions that communicate the subject of the media item clearly; captions should be distinct, so users can differentiate items at a glance
-- select appropriate images for media thumbnails, they need to depict what is in the audio or video file
-- select matching icon overlays to indicate the type of media, i.e. audio icon, video icon

-## Don'ts
+- ensure all images include meaningful alternative text that describes the content of the image

+### **Don'ts**

+- do not use thumbnails that are visually complex or detailed - they need to be legible at small sizes
-- don't automatically play audio or video files when a user arrives on a page (or scrolls to a media gallery)
+- do not auto-play audio or video when a user arrives on the page or scrolls to the gallery
-- don't automatically play next items after an audio or video item finished
-- don't choose images which are too complex to be distinguished in thumbnail size

-## When to use

-- where there are several media files - if there are under 5 items, use an [unordered](/ec/components/list/usage/) list or a [media container](/ec/components/media/media-container/usage/)
-- where there is no need to prioritise or highlight specific media files, i.e. files are equally important in terms of content
+- do not automatically advance to the next item after a video or audio file finishes playing; allow users to control playback
+- do not omit captions - unlabeled media collections force users to open each item to understand its content, significantly increasing the effort required

+### **When to use**

+- use on resource pages where a range of media assets (recordings, explainer videos, image packs) are available for browsing or download
+- use on pages where the gallery can be a trigger for users

-## When not to use
+### **When not to use**

-- do not use the gallery when media items have a content hierarchy
+- do not use for non-linear browsing where inline media placement within the page content is more suitable.
+Use the [Media container](https://ec.europa.eu/component-library/ec/components/media/media-container/code/)
-- do not use the gallery when specific items should be highlighted

-# Overlay

-The media gallery overlay component represents the interaction interface.
-It is complementary to the gallery component.
-Through the component users can view, download and share items present in the media gallery.
-All information displayed in this component is pulled directly from the gallery component and therefore offers no interaction through the CMS.

-Gallery rules apply here for dos, don'ts, what to use and when not to use.